Discrete Differential Calculus on Simplicial Complexes and Constrained Homology: Constrained Homology for Simplicial Complexes and Constrained Cohomology for Independent Hypergraphs

-In this section, we define the generalized homology groups for simplicial complexes and the generalized cohomology groups for co-simplicial complexes.
-We prove that any element $\beta\in T_{2s}(V)$, where $s\geq 0$, induces homomorphisms between the generalized homology groups for the simplicial complexes on $V$.
-We also prove that any element $\mu\in T^{2s}(V)$, where $s\geq 0$, induces homomorphisms between the generalized cohomology groups for the co-simplicial complexes on $V$.
+In this section, we define the constrained homology groups for simplicial complexes and the constrained cohomology groups for independent hypergraphs.
+We prove that any element $\beta\in {\rm Ext}_{2s}(V)$, where $s\geq 0$, induces homomorphisms between the constrained homology groups for the simplicial complexes on $V$.
+We also prove that any element $\mu\in {\rm Ext}^{2s}(V)$, where $s\geq 0$, induces homomorphisms between the constrained cohomology groups for the independent hypergraphs on $V$.